-Papayas and Mangos
+Papayas and Mangoes

 Really good here.
 But generally not ripe in the stores.
 You’ll usually see a small trashcan sitting next to the piles of pineapples in the produce section.
 You’re expected to twist off the leaves on top and dump them in.
 That way you don’t pay for unnecessary weight.